Package 'corrplot'

 cl.cex

-Numeric, cex of number-label in color-legend, passed to colorlegend.
+Numeric, text size of number-label in color-legend, passed to colorlegend.

 cl.ratio